thomasdefise/OSCP_Resources/Enumeration/Windows101.md

 By default, it is located in "C:\Windows\NTDS\"

+Ntds.dit is encrypted with the Password Encryption Key.
+The required Password Encryption Key is stored in the NTDS.dit file, but is encrypted itself with the BOOTKEY.
+To obtain this BOOTKEY, we need to acquire a copy of the SYSTEM registry hive from the same Domain Controller as we acquired the NTDS.dit file.

 ###### *If you don't know, now you know: [LM-hashes](https://medium.com/@petergombos/lm-ntlm-net-ntlmv2-oh-my-a9b235c58ed4)*

 LM-hashes is the oldest password storage used by Windows, in the 1980’s.